When there’s room for operational improvement,

 we find it

-Our solution: Embedded ourselves in Mosaic’s supply chain and worked closely with the Class 1 railway and Mosaic to streamline operations and improve efficiencies for all.
+Our solution: Integration within Mosaic’s supply chain and work closely with the Class 1 railways and Mosaic to streamline operations and improve efficiencies for all.

-Across all mines, Cando builds unit trains that are between 75 and 170 cars long for CP to hook and haul.
-At Mosaic’s Esterhazy mines, Cando also works with CN and builds up to 205 car export trains.
-The crews also perform a mandatory air brake test on each car and make sure the trains are ready for the Class 1 railway.
+Across all mines, Cando builds unit trains 75 to 205 cars long for CP and CN to hook and haul.
+At Mosaic’s Esterhazy mines, Cando works with CN and builds 205 car export trains.
+In preparation for Class 1 departure, Cando’s crews perform a regulatory air brake test on each car and provide documentation to the Class 1 partner for expedited movements.
 All the work is done in advance by Cando, which allows the Class 1s to move the product to Mosaic’s customers faster and improve cycle times on the railcars.